 - Theme 2 areas help ensure conservation of ecosystems that may provide important contributions to the overall sustainability of larger landscapes. - These areas are managed for particular objectives and are often formally designated.
-A specific management strategy is developed for each site. - Human influences on ecological processes or special resources are limited to the degree possible, but sometimes in the case of interpretation and research are evident. - The type of human use can vary, however it is generally not intensive. - The balance of management activity favors elimination of uses that are incompatible with the area's primary management objective.
-However, uses such as grazing, thinning, etc. may be used to meet vegetation management objectives if appropriate.
-Term grazing permits would not be granted in a Theme 2. - Travel is generally non-motorized, however a minor amount of motorized use may be needed to meet area management objectives.
+A specific management strategy is developed for each site. - The balance of management activity favors elimination of uses that are incompatible with the area's primary management objective.
+However, uses such as grazing, thinning, etc. may be used to meet vegetation management objectives if compatible with the specific management prescription.